Bharath314/fCC-RWD/README.md

 # About
 These are a bunch of html+css pages that I made to practice my vanilla css.
 I made this collection of projects following freeCodeCamp's [Responsive Web Design Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/) course.
 The Guided projects section contains projects that are provided in the curriculum to introduce various html+css concepts to learners.
 On the other hand, the certification projects sections contain projects that I've made to pass freeCodeCamp's rigorous user stories to get through their course.
+View my certificate [here](https://www.freecodecamp.org/certification/ConstantLynx/responsive-web-design).

 <div align="center">